mk-fg/games/factorio/Configurable_Roboport_Range/README.md

 	Max energy value multiplier for construction and logistic robots.
 	Values >1 will allow these bots to fly longer without running out of power.
+	&nbsp;

+- Affect Mod Roboports/Robots (yes/no boolean)

+	If enabled (default), mod will affect all roboports/robots in their respective categories, including those added by mods, and only ones from base game otherwise.

 ## Cookbook